Marie-Claude Cantin Partner, Lawyer

 • Legal newsletter for real estate and construction professionals, Number 10, May 2015

-• Cooling towers and asbestos: new obligations for owners, tenants, managers and employers, June 2014
+• Cooling towers and asbestos: New obligations for owners, tenants, managers and employers, June 2014

-• Building safety – New onerous obligations for owners, April 2013
+• Building safety: New onerous obligations for owners, April 2013

 Distinctions

-• Lexpert Special Edition in the field of Infrastructure, 2016
+• Lexpert Special Edition in Infrastructure (2016)

 Education